-Peel and cube potatoes.
+- Peel and cube 2 white potatoes.
 Add to a medium sauce pan, cover with water and bring to a boil.
 Reduce heat to medium and cook for about 15 minutes, or until potatoes are soft but not mushy.

-Add sliced cabbage to bacon, season with kosher salt and toss with bacon to combine.
+- Add sliced cabbage to bacon fat, season with kosher salt and toss with bacon to combine.
 Cover the pan with a lid and cook for about 6-8 minutes over medium heat or until the cabbage begins to wilt and starts to brown at the edges.